Improving Spectral Clustering Using Spectrum-Preserving Node Aggregation: Conclusion

 \section{Conclusion}

-We presented a novel framework for aggressively accelerating eigen-decomposition and improving accuracy for spectral clustering.
-We use spectrum-preserving node reduction to reduce the data size and remove the redundant relations among samples.
-Experimental results demonstrate that our method outperforms state-of-the-art methods by a large margin.
+In this paper, a complete framework for improving spectral clustering is proposed.
+We use real-world data sets to demonstrate the effectiveness of the method.
+Our method outperforms state-of-the-art methods by a large margin.